Adi716kumar/js-hindi-youtube/README.md

-# js-hindi-youtube
+# js notes
-A code repo for javascript series from chai aur code youtube channel
+A code repo for javascript